influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withWorkingDir(workingDir)
 ```

-Container's working directory.
+"Container's working directory.
 If not specified, the container runtime's default will be used, which might be configured in the container image.
-Cannot be updated.
+Cannot be updated."

 ## obj spec.template.container.lifecycle

-Lifecycle describes actions that the management system should take in response to container lifecycle events.
-For the PostStart and PreStop lifecycle handlers, management of the container blocks until the action is complete, unless the container process fails, in which case the handler is aborted.
+"Lifecycle describes actions that the management system should take in response to container lifecycle events.
+For the PostStart and PreStop lifecycle handlers, management of the container blocks until the action is complete, unless the container process fails, in which case the handler is aborted."

 ## obj spec.template.container.lifecycle.postStart

-Handler defines a specific action that should be taken
+"Handler defines a specific action that should be taken"

 ## obj spec.template.container.lifecycle.postStart.exec

-ExecAction describes a "run in container" action.
+"ExecAction describes a \"run in container\" action."

 ### fn spec.template.container.lifecycle.postStart.exec.withCommand